 Last October, the STRATMOR Group’s Insights Report contained a focus section exploring how borrower satisfaction is impacted by the way LOs communicate with them.
 The survey results confirmed what we’ve all known for a while now.

 Communication matters.
 Significantly.

 Another important factor that affects borrower satisfaction is the method originators use to communicate with their customers.
-It was clear from the results that the lowest scores corresponded with contact methods that did not give borrowers the timely information they craved.
+The results clearly show that lower scores correspond with contact methods that don’t give borrowers the timely information they crave.

 Borrower called lender

 This is the exact scenario you need to avoid if you want to create a positive experience for your clients.
-When a borrower has to reach out to their LO to get an update on their loan’s origination status, satisfaction metrics plummet.
+When a borrower must reach out to their LO for an update on their loan’s origination status, satisfaction metrics plummet.